Unordinary WanderLust

 Pedro turns his back on the lovely Senorita, and while twisting his thin, black mustache, he replies, Si, Senorita, I will not turn around, I promise.

-(An excerpt from my envisioned biography tentatively entitled, “Stuff Men Will Say To Get Laid.”)
+(An excerpt from my envisioned biography tentatively entitled, “Stuff Men Say To Get Laid.”)

 Coconuts do many amazing things, but if you ask their neighbors about them, you’ll always get the same answer: “They’re quiet, keep to themselves, don’t go out much, and keep their area clean.
 They don’t go to seed or flower all over the place.”
 But when a coconut decides to go out, it knows no boundaries or borders; it’s on a mission to conquer the world’s tropical shores.